 DOI10.47051/MXLB2904

 Published September 9, 2020.
-Updated March 7, 2021.
-Open access Peer-reviewed.
+Updated December 1, 2023.
+Open access.
+Peer-reviewed.

 Yumbo Lightbulb-Lizard (Riama yumborum)

-Reptiles of Ecuador | Sauria | Gymnophthalmidae | Riama | Riama yumborum
+Reptiles of Ecuador | Sauria | Gymnophthalmidae | Riama yumborum

-English common names: Yumbo Lightbulb-Lizard.
+English common name: Yumbo Lightbulb-Lizard.

 Variation among individuals of Riama yumborum